 It is situated within the Kwazulu-Natal Parks Board holiday resort at Sodwana Bay, which is World renowned for: its scuba diving; big game fishing and Giant Loggerhead and Leatherback Turtles, which emerge from the sea in December and January to lay their eggs on the beaches.
 Sodwana lies within the iSimangaliso Wetland Park, South Africa's, first World Heritage Site and is adjacent to Africa's Southern, most coral reefs.
 The Maputaland and St Lucia Marine Reserves join together to form a continuous protected area stretching 150 kilometers from the Mozambique border, Southwards to Cape Vidal and 3 nautical miles out to sea.

-As no permanent quarters were allowed to be built at the lighthouse, a prefabricated building had to be erected to provide accomodation for visiting maintenance staff.
+As no permanent quarters were allowed to be built at the lighthouse, a prefabricated building had to be erected to provide accommodation for visiting maintenance staff.
 This structure has since been replaced by a wooden cabin, similar to the ones found at the popular resort adjacent.